endojs/proposal-module-global/slides/2025-09-stage1-update.md

 ---

-# Language support for module maps and seprate globals
+# Language support for module maps and separate globals

 - Benefit from the native module parse,
 - no censorship heuristics,